 In those rare moments when I am not working in a classroom or in the buildings at Old Fort Concho, I spend my time supporting and practicing the arts.
 I have a love for photography as well as painting, and I practice both regularly.
 I also devote a considerable amount of my spare time to the performing arts.
-I play multiple instruments, participate in multiple musical groups, and serve on the Board of Directors for both the San Angelo Symphony Society and the San Angelo Community Band.
+I play multiple instruments, participate in multiple musical groups, and have served on the Board of Directors for both the San Angelo Symphony Society and the San Angelo Community Band.

 If you would like more detailed information on my education, my achievements, or my civic involvement, please see my curriculum vitae.